shatadrumidey/shatadrumidey/README.md

-## 👋 Hi there!
+## Hi there!
 I'm Shatadrumi

-I’m a Mathematics & Computing undergrad at **IIT Patna**, a curious coder, classical dancer, and part-time poet.
+I’m a Mathematics & Computing sophomore at **IIT Patna**, a curious coder, classical dancer, and part-time poet.
-Thanks for stopping by — always up for talking algorithms, art, or academia.
+Thanks for stopping by — here's a menu of my curations :)

 <br>

-### 🧠 About Me
+### About Me

 - Currently exploring: Machine Learning & Competitive Programming <br>
 - Fun fact: I’ve been a Bharatanatyam dancer for 12+ years — rhythm and recursion go hand in hand. <br>